 Your weekly social media contribution routine may look something like that:

-Of course, your team is encouraged to contribute more (there are many more types of social media updates to use), but having a set schedule will help them remain consistent and prompt your followers to look forward to your weekly update.
+Of course, your team is encouraged to contribute more (there are many more types of social media updates to use including Instagram stories, polls, etc.), but having a set schedule will help them remain consistent and prompt your followers to look forward to your weekly update.

 It is a good idea to use content repurposing tools to diversify your social media strategy.
 For example, Renderforest video maker can turn just about any article’s highlights into a well-designed professional video: